IRLL/research_project_template/README.md

 ## GitHub Actions & Branch protection

-By default, the `main` branch of this repository is protected, it means that you cannot directly push on the branch `main`.
+The `main` branch of this repository is protected, it means that you cannot directly push on it.

-What you must to is :
+What you must to instead :

 1.  **Create a branch** for the SMALLEST objective possible you have in mind